kn2034/HealthSlot-F21AO/qa-test.md

 4. QA
 5. Build Docker Image
 6. Deploy to Staging (for qa and develop branches)
-7. Deploy to Production (for main branch only, with manual approval)
+7. Deploy to Production (for main branch only, with manual approval) # Test update